2024 Schedule of Events:

 APPLYING TO ENTER: The Badwater 135 Ultramarathon is, and always has been, an invitational race.
 See above for the application timeline.
 Click the Entry tab above for the qualifying standards and application procedures.

 STAY IN THE LOOP: If you are racing or if you are crewing, you should be receiving the regular email updates from the race office.
-Please also “Become a fan of” our Facebook page (Badwater135), subscribe to our @Badwater Twitter feed (also please use hashtag #Badwater135 on social media), and follow our two Instagram accounts: @BadwaterHQ and @ChrisKostman.
+Please also “Become a fan of” our Facebook page (Badwater135), subscribe to our @Badwater Twitter feed (also please use hashtag #Badwater135 on social media), and follow our two Instagram accounts: @BadwaterHQ and @adventurecorps.

-IMPORTANT MANDATORY FORMS FOR RACERS AND CREW MEMBERS (Updated 6-18-22)
+IMPORTANT MANDATORY FORMS FOR COMPETITORS AND CREW MEMBERS

-All entrants must download, print, complete, sign, and bring the following mandatory forms to Racer Check-In:
+All entrants must download, print, complete, sign, and bring the following mandatory forms to Competitor Check-In:

-• Accident Waiver & Release of Liability (one per racer AND one per crew member)
+• Accident Waiver & Release of Liability (Coming Soon: one per competitor AND one per crew member)

-• NPS Acknowledgement of Risk Form (one per racer)
+• NPS Acknowledgement of Risk Form (one per competitor)

-Optional Custom Signage and/or “CAUTION RUNNERS ON ROAD” signage order form (July 1 is the 2022 deadline to submit)
+Optional Custom Signage and/or “CAUTION RUNNERS ON ROAD” signage order form (July 10 is the 2024 deadline to submit this form!)

-Bring all these forms, fully completed, to Racer Check-In.
-(For crew members who will arrive later, have them complete and sign their waiver in advance of the race, and bring those waivers with you; we must receive all waivers and paperwork together during Racer Check-In.)
+Bring all these forms, fully completed, to Competitor Check-In.
+(For crew members who will arrive later, have them complete and sign their waiver in advance of the race, and bring those waivers with you; we must receive all waivers and paperwork together during Competitor Check-In.)

 HOTELS: We have reserved blocks of rooms in Furnace Creek, Stovepipe Wells, and Lone Pine during our event.
 Information about our special pricing is provided ONLY to confirmed entrants in the race, as well as media.
-That special information is necessary to make reservations and to secure the special rates that we have obtained for Badwater 135 Ultramarathon racers, crew, and staff.
+That special information is necessary to make reservations and to secure the special rates that we have obtained for Badwater 135 Ultramarathon competitors, crew, and staff.
 Entrants, media, and sponsors: do not delay in making your reservations; the Death Valley and Lone Pine area is a very popular destination.
 All registered entrants will receive the special booking codes and information.

 STARTING LOCATION: Badwater Basin, Death Valley, CA.